1: Fluke 1507 Insulation Resistance Tester

 - It has a maximum accuracy of 20.00 kΩ

-- The product comes with remote probe, test leads, test probes, alligator clips, and one-year warranty
+- The product comes with remote probe, test leads, test probes, alligator clips, and a one-year warranty.

 - Proven to be useful to perform Polarization Index (PI) and Dielectric Absorption Ratio (DAR) testing to guarantee the protection is in great condition.